Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 Do I need to notify my insurance company before installing solar panels?

 Yes, absolutely.
 You should contact your insurer before signing an installation contract to confirm coverage, ask about required endorsements, and update your dwelling coverage limits after installation.
-Failing to notify your insurer could result in a denied claim or a payout that doesn't fully cover your system's replacement cost.
+Failing to notify your insurer could result in a denied claim or a payout that doesn't fully cover your $30,000+ investment.

 Are solar panels covered if a tree falls on them?

-Generally, yes.
-Falling objects — including trees and large branches — are a standard covered peril under most homeowners insurance policies.
-Your insurer would cover the cost to repair or replace the damaged panels, minus your deductible.
-For more information on how this claim plays out, see our guide on tree damage and home insurance.
+Generally yes.
+Falling objects (including trees and large branches) are a standard covered peril under most homeowners insurance policies.
+Your insurer would cover the cost to repair or replace the damaged panels, including removal and reinstallation labor tied to the covered claim, minus your deductible.

 What happens to my insurance coverage if I lease solar panels?

 If your panels are leased, the leasing company typically owns and insures the equipment.
-Your homeowners policy generally does not need to cover the panels themselves, though it may still cover incidental damage to your home's structure caused by the panels.
-Always verify responsibilities with both the solar lessor and your insurance agent, as requirements can vary.
+Your homeowners policy generally does not need to cover the panels themselves, though it may still cover incidental structural damage.
+Some insurers still slightly increase your dwelling coverage because leased panels add to overall property value, so always verify responsibilities with both the solar lessor and your insurance agent.

 Does home insurance cover solar panel damage from a hurricane or earthquake?

 Standard homeowners policies typically exclude flood and earthquake damage, regardless of whether solar panels are involved.
 If you live in a hurricane-prone coastal area, wind-driven storm surge (flood) damage would not be covered without a separate flood policy.
-Earthquake damage similarly requires a standalone earthquake policy.
-Wind damage from a hurricane, however, is typically covered — unless your policy contains a specific hurricane or named-storm deductible.
+Wind damage from a hurricane is typically covered, though your policy may contain a specific hurricane or named-storm deductible that applies to your solar array along with the rest of your home.

 Compare Home Insurance Plans in Ohio